BJP names candidates for Maha Legislative Council polls; Pankaja Munde not in list | Politics

 Earlier, there were speculations that the party may nominate Pankaja, who had lost to her cousin Dhananjay Munde of NCP in the 2019 state Assembly polls.

-The BJP's list bears the stamp of former chief minister Devendra Fadnavis as the party has chosen Shrikant Bharatiya, the then OSD to Fadnavis when he was the CM, and Maharashtra BJP's women wing president Uma Khapare, who was once close to the late Gopinath Munde faction in the BJP.
+The BJP's list bears the stamp of former chief minister Devendra Fadnavis as the party has chosen Shrikant Bharatiya, the then OSD to Fadnavis when he was the CM, and Maharashtra BJP's women wing president Uma Khapare.

 BJP's allies Sadabhau Khot and Vinayak Mete too were not renominated.